Chainlit/literalai-typescript/README.md

 const after = undefined;
 const filter = { duration: { operator: 'gt' as const, value: 100000 } };

-const threadList = await chainlit.api.listThreads(first, after, filter);
+const threadList = await client.api.listThreads(first, after, filter);

-const threadsWithStep = await chainlit.api.exportThreads(after, filter);
+const threadsWithStep = await client.api.exportThreads(after, filter);
 ```

 ## Monitor OpenAI Assistant Threads

-Once you created an OpenAI Assistant and created a thread, you can sync that thread in the Chainlit Platform with one line of code.
+Once you created an OpenAI Assistant and created a thread, you can sync that thread on Literal with one line of code.

 This will keep track of: